The DOE’s headquarters at Tweed Courthouse in Manhattan has gone to the dogs.

 In addition to the pilot school students and faculty members in attendance during the Tweed event, representatives from New York Therapy Animals (NYTA), an affiliate of the R.E.A.D. program, were on hand to discuss their own work with students using therapy dogs.
 Unaffiliated with the DOE’s Comfort Dog Pilot, volunteers from NYTA have already been working with select schools over the past few years to provide struggling students with opportunities to practice reading out loud to therapy dogs.
 Thanks to their work, volunteers from NYTA have seen students with anger issues, ADHD, self-regulation issues, and speech/language impediments steadily improve their behavior, reading levels, and self-confidence following each 15-20 minute reading session with their therapy dogs.

 While the DOE’s Comfort Dog Pilot program is only active at seven City schools for the time being, we are incredibly excited about what is potentially possible thanks to wonderful pooches like these.
-We’ll certainly keep an eye out for these schools and check back with them later this year to see how our students are faring with their school’s comfort dogs.
 In the meantime, check out the following photos of these wonderful dogs with their humans!